LieppOS/OrangeFox-Ulefone-GQ5012BF1/device_tree/README.md

 6629ec6148ac361a5f0085b8b19efa9d591426679f58262c4998345f41931162
 ```

-A secondary Hynitron controller is also present in stock Android.
-Its exact hardware role is documented in [`Findings.md`](Findings.md).
+A secondary Hynitron controller is also present in stock Android; its exact hardware role remains unknown.

 ## USB